pantheon-systems/documentation/source/content/drush-versions.md

 ## Compatibility and Requirements

-Drush 8 is compatible with Drupal 7 and 8.
+Drush 8 is the only recommended version to use in your pantheon.yml file.
+It is compatible with Drupal 7 and 8.

 Always use Drush 8 with Drupal 7 sites, as Drush 9 and Drush 10 only work on Drupal 8.4 to Drupal 9.